Next Generation of Founders

 However, high-potential teams may receive guidance, exposure, or connections to potential supporters, partners, or ecosystem players.

-Will this affect our graduation project evaluation?
+Will this affect our project evaluation by our academic staff?

 How much time will the program require?